-Revenue per visitor gives businesses an understanding of the value of their products that drive growth by providing insight into the traffic they receive.
+Revenue per visitor gives your business an understanding of the value of their products that drive growth by providing insight into the traffic they receive.

 However, this metric isn’t always reliable for analysis.